 Before you enter treatment, you’ll need to start with detox.
 It’s vital to go through a thorough detoxification process to avoid difficult withdrawal symptoms.
 Depending on your history of substance abuse, these symptoms can vary.
 No matter what the case may be, these symptoms can cause relapse or health issues.
 Some can even be fatal.
+Seeking professional help gives you the best chance at recovery.
+At Soledad House, located in sunny Southern California, we offer women’s-only alcohol, drug, and meth addiction treatment programs.

 How Withdrawal Symptoms Happen